-Kiyoshi Saito’s printmaking career was put on hold due to the war.
-During the occupation, he sold his first print in an exhibit with fellow artists Un’ichi Hiratsuka and Hide Kawanishi.
-In 1948, Saito exhibited at the Salon Printemps, an event sponsored by Americans for Japanese Artists.
-At the Sao Paulo Biennale of 1951, Saito won first place for his print Steady Gaze.
-In competition with Japanese oil painting and sculpture, this was a turning point for Japanese print artists: for the first time in Japanese history, prints overtook painting.
-This achievement roused the Japanese art establishment.
+Saito’s printmaking career was put on hold due to the war.
+During the occupation, he sold his first woodblock print in an exhibit with fellow artists Un’ichi Hiratsuka and Hide Kawanishi.
+In 1948, Saito exhibited at the Salon Printemps, an event sponsored by Americans for Japanese artists.
+At the Sao Paulo Biennale of 1951, Saito won first prize for his print Steady Gaze.
+In competition with Japanese oil painting and sculpture, this honor marked a turning point for Japanese print artists: for the first time in Japanese history, prints overtook painting.
+This achievement roused the Japanese art establishment and shifted the perception of the print medium.
 In 1956, Saito was sponsored by the State Department and the Asia Foundation to travel and exhibit around the United States and Europe.
-As a Sosaku Hanga artist, Saito’s prints are self-drawn, self-carved and self-printed.
-His early works are distinguished by an attention to realism and three-dimensionality.
-As his style evolved, his prints became flattened and two-dimensional, featuring strong and refined designs with color and texture.
+His work became particularly popular among Western collectors during the 1950s and 1960s.
+Saito moved to Yanaizu in 1987, where he lived until until his death in 1997.